Electronic Press Kit

 –Nick Spacek, The Pitch Kansas City

-With CHURCH, Flamy’s new full-length studio album recorded in Nashville earlier this year, Flamy is once again poised to set the disparate worlds of country music, Christian music and queer culture ablaze with a message that is incendiary to some, and a cauterizing balm to others.
+With her new full-length studio album CHURCH, Flamy is once again poised to set the disparate worlds of country music, Christian music and queer culture ablaze with a message that is incendiary to some, and a cauterizing balm to many.

 NEW ALBUM ‘CHURCH’